 Read further to learn how buyer persona helps you in targeted marketing campaigns and persona-based decision-making process.

 01 Tailored messaging

-For example, if your buyer persona is a working mom, you can focus on all the time-saving features of your product in the marketing strategy.
-Or, if you target small businesses with your SaaS, think of marketing automation features that will allow focusing their efforts elsewhere.
+For example, if your buyer persona is a working mom, you can focus on your product’s time-saving features in the marketing strategy.
+Or, if you target small businesses with your SaaS, think of marketing automation features that will allow them to focus their efforts elsewhere.

 02 Developing marketing content